Attuma: Powers and abilities

 Attuma possesses various superhuman abilities common to the Atlanteans.
 However, his strength, stamina, resistance to physical injury, and swimming speed are much higher than the majority of his race.
 Like most Atlanteans, Attuma could not survive out of water for more than 10 minutes without the aid of mechanical devices or certain chemicals, for most of his life.
 His stamina, agility, and reflexes also were reduced when out of the water.
 Like all Atlanteans his specially developed vision allows him to see clearly in the murky depths of the ocean.

-After certain genetic and surgical enhancements following his resurrection at the hands of Doctor Doom his strength has been fortified to be on par with the strength of Namor as well as granting him the ability of self-propelled flight and living on land unaided.
+After certain genetic and surgical enhancements following his resurrection at the hands of Doctor Doom, his strength has been fortified to be on par with the strength of Namor as well as granting him the ability of self-propelled flight and living on land unaided.

 Attuma is a skilled Atlantean warrior, trained in the use of many different weapons.
 He is an expert hand-to-hand combatant, especially underwater, and has achieved mastery in the use of most Atlantean weapons.
 He usually prefers his three-pronged iron sword, but he has access to highly advanced weaponry.

 Other versions

 Marvel Adventures

-In this child-friendly continuity, Attuma becomes involved after the Invisible Woman is accused of stealing a precious Atlantean artifact.
+An alternate universe variant of Attuma makes a minor appearance in Marvel Adventures #24.

 Marvel Zombies

-A zombie Attuma makes an appearance in Dead Days on one panel fighting the Thing alongside Namor.
-A zombie Namor from another universe fondly remembers finding Attuma and his forces in the Marinaras Trench and slaughtering them.
+A zombified alternate universe variant of Attuma from Earth-2149 appears in Marvel Zombies: Dead Days.